craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/“the-system”-i-use-to-try-to-run-my-life-better.md

 I could be fooling myself and wasting a bunch of time, but it certainly doesn’t feel that way.
 Your mileage may vary, but hopefully something I do can be remixed or swiped to benefit you.

-##My System
+<h2 id=mysystem>My System</h2>

-<p id=mysystem>My goal is to write more in detail over time about how I leverage each of these pieces in more detail to share what I’ve learned, as well as explain my thinking as I add, change, and remove various pieces over time.</p>
+My goal is to write more in detail over time about how I leverage each of these pieces in more detail to share what I’ve learned, as well as explain my thinking as I add, change, and remove various pieces over time.

 If there's something in here you want to know more about, [reach out.](https://craigsturgis.typeform.com/to/Jv3Dgh)

-###Daily (Working days)
+<h3 id=dailyhabits>Daily (Working days)</h3>

 ####Habits

-<p id=dailyhabits>If I keep all of these habits on a work day it’s a 13 out of 10 perfect day - I’ve probably been averaging around 6-8 out of 10 depending on what else is happening in life or with the job.
+If I keep all of these habits on a work day it’s a 13 out of 10 perfect day - I’ve probably been averaging around 6-8 out of 10 depending on what else is happening in life or with the job.
 But something usually slips and I try again the next day.</p>

 * Morning track sleep in “rise and shine” tracker / time sleeping in past 6am
 * deep working time in the mornings (personal early morning, then pivot to the day job)